 6. Have a plan for all risk situations

-Be clear about how to act in case of hypoglycemia or hyperglycemia, always keep the rapid sugars and insulin in the same place, save the emergency numbers on your mobile’ speed dial, know which medical center is closest to your home, school and your kid’s activity centers.
+Be clear about how to act in case of hypoglycaemia or hyperglycaemia, always keep the rapid sugars and insulin in the same place, save the emergency numbers on your mobile’ speed dial, know which medical centre is closest to your home, school and your kid’s activity centres.

 7. Find people in your same situation

 Join associations or groups that are in your same situation.
 Sharing knowledge, situations and emotions always helps.